Program Spotlight: UNC Kenan-Flagler Business School

 The simulation brings intensity, excitement, and urgency to the course.
 Students leave with a visceral understanding of how businesses operate, but more importantly, with a framework to ask better questions:

-By pairing timeless readings with the real-world complexity of the Market Games simulation, UNC Kenan-Flagler creates an unforgettable first-year experience, one that doesn’t just teach business but asks students to rethink it entirely.
+By pairing timeless readings with the real-world complexity of the Market Games simulation, BUSI 100 creates an unforgettable first-year experience, one that doesn’t just teach business but challenges students to rethink it entirely.

-That’s why we’re proud to support the UNC Undergraduate Business Program.
+That’s why we’re proud to support the program.
 Because at UNC Kenan-Flagler, business isn’t just a career path, it’s a calling.